 Before you hang the drapes, get those windows up to peak performance.
 Common leaks occur around windows, doors, and other wall penetrations.
 Plugging those leaks with weather stripping and caulk, a simple task for anyone, can reduce your energy bill by $100 or more.

-A new home often means new appliances, and Energy Star qualified products meet a high level of energy efficiency, translating into savings on electric bills.
+A new home often means new appliances, and Energy Star-certified products meet a high level of energy efficiency, translating into savings on electric bills.
 Even if an Energy Star appliance seems costlier at first glance, consider that you could save more than $50 a year per appliance.

-Inside, install aerators—available for a few dollars at your local home supply store—to your sink faucets and change to low-flow showerheads.
-Outside, plant that new yard with native plants and minimize high-maintenance landscaping such as turf grass.
+Inside, install aerators—available for a few dollars at your local home supply store—to your sink faucets and change to low-flow shower heads.
+Watch your kitchen water use.
+Outside, enhance your yard with native plants and minimize high-maintenance landscaping such as turf grass.

 Get your new home off to a fresh start by switching to products that don’t give off volatile organic compounds, or VOCs.
 Low- or no-VOC products greatly improve indoor air quality and protect your health.
 Look for low-VOC paints and cleaning products.

-This simple step can help you save money on heating and air conditioning bills while providing beautiful views around your home.
+Add trees to your yard to provide shade and wind protection for your house.
+This simple step can help you save money on heating and air conditioning bills while also providing beautiful views around your home.

-Native plants have been growing and evolving in your area for thousands of years and, as a result, have adapted to the local soils and climate.
-As a result they are more likely to thrive with minimal care, unlike exotic plants.
-That can mean less need for water, fertilizer, and pesticides.
-The Environmental Protection Agency has additional information on green landscaping techniques.
+Native plants have been growing and evolving in your area for thousands of years and have adapted to the local soils and climate.
+As a result, they are more likely to thrive with minimal care, unlike exotic plants.
+That can mean less need for water, fertilizer and pesticides.
+Take a look at our green landscaping techniques.